 Hiking in the rain can be a joy—or misery.
 It all depends on your gear and your attitude.
-Freezing fingers are a big-time downer.
-But choosing the right pair of gloves can help keep your digits comfortable so you can tick off the trail miles and stay happy, too.
+Freezing fingers are a major downer, but choosing the right pair of gloves can help keep your digits comfortable, allowing you to tick off the trail miles and stay happy.

 We asked Lauren Taylor, our product manager for gloves and resident expert on keeping fingers toasty, for advice.
 Here are her tips for picking out the best pair of gloves for rainy weather.